DesWurstes/vanitygen/README.md

 ### Significant changes made (to comply with AGPL v3)

-- Make it generate addresses in CashAddr format
+- Make it generate addresses in CashAddr format (remove case sensitivity...)

 - Fix some warnings

+- Make it OpenSSL compatible

+- Let Vanitygen and OclVanitygen search for both compressed and uncompressed addresses.

 ### TODOs: